Archerlite/Archerlite/README.md

-I'm French, first year of STEM/engineering further education studies.
+Third year of further education in physics.
 Working w/ Arduino and Python.
 Currently working on telecommunication systems.